DatSci12/DatSci12/README.md

 - 🔭 I’m currently working on **Agentic AI Projects** and **Agentic Systems**

-- 👯 I’m looking to collaborate on **Databricks, Data & AI Projects**
+- 👯 I’m looking to collaborate on ** hackathons, Agentic AI Systems, & Databricks Data & AI Projects**

 <!-- 📫 How to reach me: ...